 An overwhelming amount of information is available on the Internet today.
-User-generated Content such as photos and videos provide authentic travel information to travelers looking for their next destination.
+User-generated content such as photos and videos provides authentic travel information to travelers looking for their next destination.
 Besides contributing as an inspiration for wanderlust and increasing trust, user-generated content is an influential way to get in front of new target audiences.

 Augmented & Virtual Reality

 AR & VR technologies are often used to demonstrate destinations (“try before you fly”), to highlight unique selling points (hotels or destinations), and to boost engagement (one-of-a-kind travel experience).
 For example, a virtual replication of any tourist attraction can be generated using a 360° camera and LiDAR technology in order to attract potential tourists.